aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 # :book: File IDs and descriptions (Please note OEMs in many cases change default names):

-* 8x10_msimage.mbn - bootloader
+* 8x10_msimage.mbn / motoboot.img - bootloader
 * MPR8x10.mbn - flasher, ram (the format was hex before MSM/MPRG8974)
 * rawprogram0.xml - partition table definition, it differs if we have a 64GB phone or 32GB or a 16GB, name differs as rawprogram0_32G.xml or rawprogram0_64G.xml or rawprogram0_64G.xml, etc
 * patch0.xml - patch definition of the partitions
-* NON-HLOS.bin - Modem/baseband/radio firmware files
+* NON-HLOS.bin / modem.img - Modem/baseband/radio firmware files

 # :book: Common terms: